sjentsch/lsjDocs/Ch09/Ch09_HypothesisTesting_02.rst

    make statements like “rejected the null”, “failed to reject the null”, or possibly “retained the null”.
 According to this line of thinking you can not say things like “accept the alternative” or “accept the null”.
-Personally I think thit is too strong.
+Personally I think this is too strong.
 In my opinion, this conflates null hypothesis testing with Karl Popper’s falsificationist view of the scientific process.
 Whilst there are similarities between falsificationism and null hypothesis testing,